rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 1. Go over backstories make sure everyone is comfortable with their character.
 2. Cover goals rules and make sure everyone understands their goals.
 3. Explain their location refer to [Locations](obsidian://open?vault=Obsidian.Vault&file=Locations)
-4. The party probably meets at a tavern named
+4. The party probably meets at a tavern named The Bleeding Heart

+The Bleeding Heart
+A small log rancher next to a Helix with a sign of a cartoon heart impaled by a

+Helix: Local foliage made up out of Juice Veins, they take the shape of a complex 10+ foot tall blue helix.